nevermined-io/docs-legacy/docs/architecture/specs/did/README.md

 * `creator` - Address of the user providing the proof
 * `signatureValue` - Result of the signature given by the creator
 * `checksum` - Checksums of the individual services included in the DDO
+* `inmutableUrl` - Url to a copy of the DDO in an inmutable repository like IPFS, Arweave, etc.

 Here is an example `proof` section to add in the DDO: